What If Every Accelerator Cohort Made the Next One Smarter?

 Here's where it gets interesting for accelerators specifically.

 Every interaction feeds the system.
 A partner pushes a 1:1 summary.
-A founder asks a question in a shared channel and the bot answers with archetype context which naturally filters who responds.
-Founders and partners who recognise their own constraints are the ones who engage.
+A founder asks a question in a shared channel and the system answers with archetype context, which naturally filters who responds.
+Founders and partners who recognise their own constraints engage.
 Their contributions get embedded.
 The memory improves.
-The next cohort gets better answers faster.

 Article content

-Adoption: the number of questions asked and answered through the system.
+Questions asked and answered through the system.
 If founders trust it, they use it.
-If they use it, it grows.
+Usage is the leading indicator that the memory is pulling its weight.

-Archetype match rate: the percentage of answers rated relevant by founders of a specific profile.
-This is the metric that proves the system is doing something a generic knowledge base cannot.
-If archetype match rates are high, the rings are working.
+The percentage of answers rated relevant by founders of a specific profile.
+This is the metric that proves the system is doing something a generic knowledge base can't.
+If match rates are high for narrow profiles, the constraint tagging is working.

 The Risks Worth Taking Seriously

-Cold start: The memory starts empty.
-The mitigation is seeding with existing knowledge: partner playbooks, previous cohort notes, curated external frameworks.
+The memory starts empty.
+Mitigation is seeding with existing knowledge: partner playbooks, previous cohort notes, curated external frameworks.
 Day one value comes from surfacing what already exists, not generating what doesn't yet.

-Knowledge quality: A confident wrong answer is worse than no answer.
+A confident wrong answer is worse than no answer.
 Emoji reactions and follow-up threads provide lightweight quality signals.
 More importantly, the system surfaces relevant 1:1 topics for partners, which creates a passive audit loop.
-Outcomes get discussed, memory gets corrected.
+Outcomes get discussed.
+Memory gets corrected.

-Privacy: Founders share sensitive information.
+Founders share sensitive information.
 The system surfaces patterns, never individuals.
-"Founders with your profile who tried X saw Y outcome", not "Company Z struggled with this."
-That principle is non-negotiable and gets baked into the system prompt from day one.
+"Founders with your profile who tried X saw Y outcome," not "Company Z struggled with this."
+That principle is non-negotiable and gets enforced at the system prompt level from day one.

 Who This Is Really For